-Food is intrinsically liked to our cultural identity as well as our well-being, and exploring food from other countries is a common passion amongst many people today.
+Food is intrinsically linked to our cultural identity as well as our well-being and exploring food from other countries is a common passion amongst many people today.
 As our tastes have become more international and more food and berverages get imported and exported every day, quality translation has found itself essential in this industry.

 One of the most popular cuisines worldwide is Italian, and food represents one of the country’s most thriving industries.
 There are thousands of Italian cookbooks filled with delicious recipes; hundreds of blogs dedicated to gastronomic tourism and finding the perfect pizza in Napoli or spaghetti a la carbonara in Roma; and hours of cooking shows dedicated to the world’s favorite Italian dishes.
 This means that the demand for translation in the food and beverage sectors from Italian to English, as well as to other languages, is high.